 When thinking of the ballet dancer or the processes of making tea and lemonade, there is a greater mix of variations that we often forget.
 Whether it is due to having done something so much, we often think about processes as extremely boring or simple afterthoughts.
 Whatever the reason, we forget to recognize the effort that is expected from us.

-The blend of lemon and tea combines conceptual elements of restoration as well as activity and personal involvement.
+To make a lemon tea candle combines conceptual elements of restoration as well as activity and personal involvement.
 We must allow both: time to rest and time for action.
 We must remember that our efforts are equally used, regardless of the situation.
 As much as a moment may be about its surrounding good or bad, it is also an amalgam of both.
 There is a distinct blur between the sides so much that it is seamless, allowing for continuous movement between the two.
 The memory in this scent is one that steers us away from linear thinking and a singular path.
 This memory is about the cycle of life and the manner in which we are immersed – in control – and not at the mercy of the path.